Kanda09/Workshop-Godot/Initiation-Godot.md

 ![Bad File architecture](img/godot-file-bad-architecture.png)

-If so we're going to change it, imagine you want to add 10 scenes, you would put it all these files in specific directories.
+If so we're going to change it, imagine you want to add 10 scenes, you would put all these files in specific directories.

 * All scenes should be in a `scenes` directory
 * All scripts should be in a `scripts` directory